 A ‘nerve harness’ could be understood as something which is constraining the nerve, or nervous system, holding it in check, strapping the nerve, like a straight-jacket harnesses a ‘lunatic’ in a mental institution.
-The nervous system’s expression is then corrupted by a ‘nerve harness’; an addiction, an alcoholism, a hyper-consumerism, a neurosis, and specifically, in Artaud’s case and this case, a language; a legitimate neuro-expression suppressed.
-An energy is harnessed, restrained, within.
-The understanding that an emotion is an energy, and that therefore a thought is, at its core, a neurological event, suggests that a suppressed emotion will live for years within the molecular structure of an organ, increasingly delayed and suffocated by the ‘nerve harness’, which becomes the corrupted means to survive the denial, whilst inhabiting a present body heavily weighted, ‘harnessed’ by the past.
+The nervous system’s freedom and expression is then corrupted by a ‘nerve harness’; an addiction, an alcoholism, a hyper-consumerism, a neurosis, and specifically, in this case, a language; a legitimate neurological expression suppressed.
+Blocking the flow of life.